Ayuremi/md5/WORKLOG.md

 ### 5/22/24

-researching more on how to implement images into SSTV audio
+researching more on how to implement images into SSTV audio, found a few documents about different types of sstv (some easier than others)

-### date y
+### 5/23/24

-info
+We decided to switch our topic to coding the md5 algorithm.
+I looked for a few resources and websites that explained each step of md5 and also started a skeleton for the code.

 ## Nathaniel Ciu